c0d3cisco/auth-api/README.md

 #### `.env` requirements (where applicable)

-port variable exists within the env sample
+Port variable exists within the env sample.

-Ensure to have sequelize database URL in the env file
+Ensure to have sequelize database URL in the env file.

 #### How to initialize/run your application (where applicable)